Koomawat/Koomawat/README.md

 ### Hi there 👋

 ##### About Me
-- Senior at Rutgers University New Brunswick
+- Rutgers University New Brunswick Graduate May 2022
 - Computer Science Major

 ##### Programming Languages